ADMISSION TO THE OCCUPATIONAL THERAPY DOCTORATE PROGRAM

-- At the time of application (October 1 of the year prior to admission) students must have at a minimum 4 of the required prerequisites completed and 2 of those 4 must be science prerequisites.
+- At the time of application (October 1 of the year prior to admission) students must have at a minimum 4 of the required prerequisites completed and 1 of those 4 must be a science prerequisite.

 - Fifteen students who have graduated or are scheduled to graduate from the pre-occupational therapy track of the Bachelor of Science in Health Sciences Program at Cleveland State University before the Fall start date of the OTD Program will be selected competitively prior to acceptance of all other applicants.